AfrahSaud36/ServoMotor/README.md

 # ServoMotor
-Design a simple servo circuit
+Design a simple servo circuit to move 90 degree and then 180